tbreuss/mithril-by-examples/examples/lifecycle-explorer.md

 layout: layouts/example.html
 ---

-Interactive sandbox to check the order of Mithril.js' life cycle events for nested DOM structure.
+This is an example that shows an interactive sandbox you can check the order of Mithril.js' lifecycle events for nested DOM structure.
+This is very helpful if you have a bunch of nested components and want to see in which order these components are created and ready for the application.
+The example is using all of Mithril.js` lifecycle methods.

 ## JavaScript